All Episodes

 We are going to unify the country behind the defeat of a war, the loss of a war, surrender in a war.

-Also, Senators McCain and B Obama and Hillary and Rudy Giuliani and whoever else gets it, Mitt Romney don't have to talk about the war in Iraq as a debate topic or a campaign idea in the 08 presidential run-up.
+Also, Senators McCain and Obama and Hillary and Rudy Giuliani and whoever else gets it, Mitt Romney don't have to talk about the war in Iraq as a debate topic or a campaign idea in the 08 presidential run-up.

 That is what Andrea Mitchell has just said.

-Great to have you with us, and hello.
+Great to have you with us.

 Good afternoon, Rush.

-It's a great pleasure speaking to you.
+It's great pleasure speaking to you.

-It's been ten years.
+It's been 10 years.

 I wanted to point out about the issue you mentioned earlier about voting booth in the church.

-Well uh I can well if it's right or wrong, you can't debate it if it's right.
+Well, if it's right or wrong, you can't debate it if it's right.

 Right.

-Uh I'm trying to find the story.
+I'm trying to find the story.

-It's in the it's in the South Florida Sun Sentinel.
+It's in the South Florida Sun Sentinel.

-In fact, my uh my my polling place uh is not actually in a church, it's in a church wreck hall across the street.
+In fact, my polling place is not actually in a church.

 You can't help but miss.

-See, you cannot miss uh the uh the uh the uh uh religious symbols and so forth and and some of the posters that are on the walls when you go in there, and nobody's been complaining about it till this year.
+See, you cannot miss the religious symbols and so forth and some of the posters that are on the walls when you go in there.

 Don't go there.